-Periodontal Disease and RA
+Periodontal disease and RA

-Studies indicate that compared to the general population, people with periodontal disease have an increased prevalence of RA and, periodontal disease is at least two times more prevalent in RA patients.
-Researchers have found that the bacteria, porphyromonas gingivalis, which is responsible for periodontal disease worsens RA by leading to earlier onset, faster progression and greater severity of disease, including increased bone and cartilage destruction.
+Studies indicate that compared to the general population, people with periodontal disease have an increased prevalence of RA, and periodontal disease is at least two times more prevalent in RA patients.
+Researchers have found that the bacteria porphyromonas gingivalis, which is responsible for periodontal disease, worsens RA by leading to earlier onset, faster progression, and greater severity of disease, including increased bone and cartilage destruction.

 Clinical studies have shown that alveolar bone loss (jawbone) in RA patients with periodontal disease parallels RA-associated bone erosions in other joints and that the severity of periodontal disease in RA patients tracks with the severity of RA disease activity.

 What can I do?

 Because RA places you at increased risk of periodontal disease, it’s important to do everything you can to protect your oral health.
 Following a regular routine for dental care will help protect you against oral disease, and perhaps even improve your RA symptoms as well.